feathersui/feathersui-starling/documentation/help/markdown/component-lifecycle.md

 ## Validation

 The component's `draw()` function is called.
 The component should handle any changes that have been made to its properties.
-Then, if the component's dimensions have not be specified, it should automatically calculate ideal width and height values.
-These should be passed to `setSizeInternal()` where other values such as minimum width and height will come into play.
-After the final dimensions are determined, the component should position and size its children.
+Then, if the component's dimensions have not been specified manually, it should automatically calculate ideal width and height values (along with minimum width and height values).
+These calculated values should be passed to `saveMeasurements()` where the final dimensions used for layout are calculated.
+Finally, the component should position and resize its children, as needed.

 Read [Anatomy of a Feathers Component](component-properties-methods.html) for more detailed information about the various "width" and "height" properties and variables that are available on a Feathers component.